pankazz/Graphcore/README.md

 ![pipeline](images/feature4.png)

 # Demo
-The demo is available at pankajchhabra.site
+The demo is available at pankajchhabra.site which shows by default 4-core graph of retweet network of tweets containing the keyword 'Microsoft'.
+By appending /4c to the url graph to access 3-core graph